Shane McAnally and Kylie Morgan Collaborate on 'Growing Young' — a Song Born from a Real-Life Couple's Love Story

 "Every time we went to Tennessee, we'd always go to Chattanooga and every time I'd be like, 'please stop at Cracker Barrel,'" remembers Morgan, who grew up in Oklahoma and released her debut EP earlier this year.
 "I would buy all my CDs there.
 I would get all my little jewelry.
 I'd be so excited about the gift shop and the biscuits and the gravy and just be so happy."

-"I feel like meeting Rob and Shirley and working on this song with Kylie was one of the things that God put in my path to say, 'look, there is a purpose to writing and creating, and it doesn't have to be all self-serving,'" McAnally says quietly.
+"I feel like meeting Roy and Shirley and working on this song with Kylie was one of the things that God put in my path to say, 'Look, there is a purpose to writing and creating, and it doesn't have to be all self-serving,'" McAnally says quietly.

 "If this song made just one person smile, and gave them any sort of joy, then it was worth it.
 Before, for me, it was about watching the charts and knowing how much money I was going to make off every song.
 And you know, you can get caught up in that.
 But doing something like this reminded me to write things that can also heal my heart, and hopefully somebody else's in the process."